citizenweb3/staking/Neutron.md

 ## How to obtain NTRN  tokens?
 Soon you will be able to purchase them on a DEX.
 Please find a list of such services [here](https://github.com/serejandmyself/cryptowiki/blob/master/cryptowiki.md#no-kycaml).
 Note, that not all of these services list NTRN.

+The most liquid DEX at the moment is [Astroport](https://app.astroport.fi/)(running natively on the chain).
+You can read the FAQ on [how to use Astroport](https://blog.astroport.fi/post/astroport-on-neutron-faqs-bridging-geoblocks-and-more).

-For beginners, we advise to either use [Osmosis](https://app.osmosis.zone/) or something like [Simpleswap](https://simpleswap.io/).
+You can also try to use [Osmosis](https://app.osmosis.zone/) or something like [Simpleswap](https://simpleswap.io/).
 Please be cautious when using any service listed above and do your own due diligence first.
 Always and always(!) test the service first using small sums, and if it's ok, then, do your other transaction/s.

 ## A list of Neutron wallets
 The best way to store NTRN , or in fact, any other token, is using a hardware device like [Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/).
 We understand that not everyone has the ability to purchase those.
 We still, however, strongly encourage this.
 A device like this costs between 50-200 USD and if your crypto holdings exceed this sum, it makes sense to secure your holdings via this method offering an extra level of security.
 Please, purchase hardware devices only from verified vendors and official re-sellers!
 A list of these can always be found on the official website of the device manufacturers.